riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 to the least frequently ordered item.\
 Q2.
 CategorySuppliers: Make a list of categories and suppliers who supply products within those categories.\
 Q3.
-CustomerNumberOfOrders: Make a complete list of customers along with the number of orders they have placed.
+CustomerWithMaxNumberOfOrders: Create a query that determines the customer who has placed the maximum number of orders.